auth0/Lock.Android/README.md

 * Provides support for **Social Providers** (Facebook, Twitter, etc.), **Enterprise Providers** (AD, LDAP, etc.) and **Username & Password**.
 * Passwordless authentication using **SMS** and **Email**.

+## Notes On Embedded Authentication

+Since June 2017 new Clients no longer have the **Password Grant Type*** enabled by default.
+This means that Database Authentication from *untrusted clients* like a mobile app, is not possible until the Grant Type is enabled again.
+The reasons of this change are listed in this [embedded vs native mobile article](https://github.com/auth0/Lock.Android/issues/440#issuecomment-331541307).
+If you choose to use this library anyway, follow [this guide](https://auth0.com/docs/clients/client-grant-types#how-to-edit-the-client-grant_types-property) to learn how to enable the Password Grant Type.

 ## Requirements

 Android API Level 15+ is required in order to use Lock's UI.